Answers for all those questions you might still have

 Are there any guidelines on taking my pet out of the country?

 Unfortunately, very, very few hotels are pet friendly, however, certified service dogs are accepted by many hotels, with certain restrictions.
 Information on whether a hotel does or does not allow pets/service dogs is found on our hotel pages.
-Please keep in mind that many airlines are also beginning to restrict the travel of pets, including undocumented emotional support animals, but not certified service animals.
+Please keep in mind that many airlines are also beginning to restrict and even ban the travel of pets, including undocumented emotional support animals [this does not include certified service animals].

-Also, while there are no duties on entering the U.S. with pets, the U.S. Customs and Border Protection [CBP] has more information on their website regarding the requirements of returning with cats, dogs and other animals, even if they originally came from the U.S.*
+Also, while there are no duties on entering the U.S. with pets, the U.S. Customs and Border Protection [CBP] has more information on their website regarding the requirements of entering the U.S. with cats, dogs and other animals, even if they originally came from the U.S.*

 What should I pack?